nginxinc/nginx-wiki/source/modules/fair_balancer.rst

 Installation
 ------------
-This module is not distributed with the Nginx source.
+This module is not distributed with the NGINX source.
 You can browse its :github:`git repository <gnosek/nginx-upstream-fair/tree/master>` or :github:`download the tar ball <gnosek/nginx-upstream-fair/tarball/master>`

-After extracting, add the following option to your Nginx ``./configure`` command:
+After extracting, add the following option to your NGINX ``./configure`` command:

 .. code-block:: bash